Openigloo home

 What to check before for 2-bedroom affordable, pet-friendly apartments in East Village, Manhattan

-• This page includes 2-bedroom apartments for rent in East Village with asking rents at or below $4,700/month.
+• This page shows 13+ 2-bedroom apartments for rent in East Village that meet the affordable and pet-friendly filters.

-• Pet-friendly does not guarantee every pet is accepted, so confirm breed, weight, count, fees, and required paperwork with the agent.
+• Pet-friendly does not guarantee every pet is allowed; confirm breed, weight, count, and documentation rules with the agent.

 Nearby neighborhoods in Manhattan